-3.1b) relate respectfully with all members of the health care team.

-3.1c) demonstrate the ability to establish rapport with patients and families.
+- 3.1b) Relate respectfully with all members of the health care team. - 3.1c) Demonstrate the ability to establish rapport with patients and families.

-3.1d) advocate for the best possible care for their patients.
+3.1d) Advocate for the best possible care for their patients.

-Objective #2: To be able to listen to the patient in a judgment and value-free manner
+Objective 2: To demonstrate ability to listen to the patient in a judgment and value-free manner

-3.2a) identify personal values that may impact adversely on their ability to provide patient care.
+3.2a) Identify personal values that may impact adversely on their ability to provide patient care.

-During Phases 2 & 3, students should be able to: 3.2b) demonstrate the ability to relate with patients in a judgment-free manner.
+During Phases 2 & 3, students should be able to:

+3.2b) Demonstrate the ability to relate with patients in a judgment-free manner.

-Objective #3: To demonstrate moral and ethical behavior at all times and recognize and follow the NJMS Code of Professional Conduct
+Objective 3: To demonstrate moral and ethical behavior at all times and recognize and follow the NJMS Code of Professional Conduct

-Throughout ALL Phases students should be: 3.3a) familiar with and adhere to the NJMS Code of Professional Conduct.
+Throughout ALL Phases students should be able to:

+3.3a) Recall and adhere to the NJMS Code of Professional Conduct.
-3.3b) value and maintain confidentiality in patient care peers, and staff.

-3.3c) document and present information that is truthful and accurate.

-3.3d) demonstrate a commitment to ethical principles with regard to provision or discontinuation of non-beneficial care, confidentiality, and informed consent.
+- 3.3b) Demonstrate and value confidentiality in patient care peers, and staff. - 3.3c) Document and present information that is truthful and accurate. - 3.3d) Demonstrate a commitment to ethical principles with regard to provision or discontinuation of non-beneficial care, confidentiality, and informed consent.

-Objective #4: To recognize and learn from mistakes
+Objective 4: To recognize and learn from mistakes